October 10, 2024

 Automated bidding is not a fast fix for your advertising issues.
 The algorithm must still learn how to produce the desired outcomes.

+However, just because Google manages your advertisements and bids does not imply you can ignore them.
 Give it time.
 Allow your campaign to perform for four to eight weeks before making any major modifications.

 What Is Smart Bidding?